 Sarah Z. Daly

 Her book, Organized Violence after Civil War: The Geography of Recruitment in Latin America, was published by Cambridge University Press in its Comparative Politics series in 2016.
 The book explores why some violent organizations choose to demilitarize following peace negotiations, whereas others choose to remilitarize and resume violence instead.
 She argues that the primary driving force behind a return to organized violence is the variation in recruitment patterns within, and between, the warring groups.
-The book was Honorable Mention for the Conflict Research Society’s 2017 Best Book of the Year Prize.
+The book received Honorable Mention for the Conflict Research Society’s 2017 Best Book of the Year Prize.

-Her articles on sub-national variation in insurgency onset and war recurrence, organized crime, state strategies towards ethnic minorities in the former Soviet Union, and emotions during processes of transitional justice have appeared or are forthcoming in British Journal of Political Science, Comparative Politics, Journal of Peace Research, Political Analysis, Conflict Management and Peace Science, Conflict, Security & Development, and in several edited volumes.
-Her Journal of Peace Research article was Honorable Mention for the Nils Petter Gleditsch JPR Article of the Year Award.
+Her articles on postwar elections, political violence, civil war and peace, organized crime, ethnic politics, transitional justice, and vaccine hesitancy have appeared in World Politics, British Journal of Political Science, International Security, Comparative Politics, Journal of Peace Research, Political Analysis, PS: Political Science and Politics, Conflict Management and Peace Science, Nature Partner Journal – Vaccines, PLOS One, Conflict, Security & Development, and in several edited volumes.
+Her Journal of Peace Research article received Honorable Mention for the Nils Petter Gleditsch JPR Article of the Year Award.

 Her research has been funded by the Andrew Mellon Foundation/American Council of Learned Societies, Social Science Research Council, National Science Foundation, Harry Frank Guggenheim Foundation, Smith Richardson Foundation, Fulbright Program, United States Institute of Peace, Swedish Ministry of Foreign Affairs, and Minerva Initiative.
-She is a permanent member of the Council on Foreign Relations, and an affiliate of Stanford University’s Center for International Security and Cooperation.
+She is a permanent member of the Council on Foreign Relations and an affiliate of Stanford University’s Center for International Security and Cooperation.